MicrosoftDocs/dynamics365smb-docs/business-central/copy-paste.md

 ## Do I have the exact same number of columns when pasting rows?
 Yes.
 Whether you are copying from [!INCLUDE[d365fin](includes/d365fin_md.md)], from Excel, or from some other table source, the rows that you paste must have the exact matching columns - no more no less.

-## How do I paste rows?
-Rows are pasted directly where your cursor is located.
-If you paste into an empty line, any existing subsequent lines will be moved after the pasted lines.
-If you paste into an existing line or lines, this will be overwritten.

 ## Why do I get errors when pasting rows
 When pasting into [!INCLUDE[d365fin](includes/d365fin_md.md)], each row is checked to make sure that values in each column are valid.
 If a column contains a value that is not valid, the pasting is stopped, and an error message is displayed.
-To avoid this, make sure that the columns have valid value before you paste them. ix the error and continue to paste in lines.
+To avoid this, make sure that the columns have valid values before you paste them. ix the error and continue to paste in lines.

 ## See also